Trip Description

 Drive Time: 4 hours

-4-Day Option: This shorter itinerary offers an easier, more relaxed pace and will include a layover day at Death Hollow for a full day to explore this beautiful, watery canyon with just day packs.
+This shorter itinerary covers the Escalante Backcountry Traverse from end to end.
+It offers an easier, more relaxed pace and more opportunities to explore the slickrock expanses and inviting canyons with small day packs.
 Day 4 will end at the junction of Pine Creek and the Escalante River.
+Contact us for details.

 Details